muharremunver/Spring2017Swe573-BRK/.github/ISSUE_TEMPLATE.md

 **Minimal reproduction of the problem with instructions**
 <!--
-If the current behavior is a bug or you can illustrate your feature request better with an example, please provide the *STEPS TO REPRODUCE*.
+If the current behavior is a bug or you can illustrate your feature request better with an example, please provide the STEPS TO REPRODUCE.
 -->

 **What is the motivation / use case for changing the behavior?**